List of Intercity-Express lines in Germany: 25

 Services on the line run hourly from Hamburg to Munich.
-Only a few trains stop in the stations of Lüneburg, Uelzen and Celle between Hamburg and Hanover.
-Every two hours, a train portion begins either in Bremen or Oldenburg, which is coupled in Hannover with another train portion coming from Hamburg, Kiel or Lübeck.
 Since 2019, the line has operated exclusively on the Nuremberg–Ingolstadt high-speed railway.
-One train to Bremen stops in Verden and Nienburg, while some trains are extended via Delmenhorst to Oldenburg.
+Until 2026, every two hours, a train portion began either in Bremen or Oldenburg, which was coupled in Hannover with another train portion coming from Hamburg, Kiel or Lübeck.
+It was discontinued for the 2026 timetable to make the timetable more reliable.
+Since then, only ICE 4 trains have operated on line 25.
+Some trains to and from Bremen stopped in Verden and Nienburg, and some trains were extended via Delmenhorst to Oldenburg.
+The daily service to Lübeck was also discontinued but one train a day continues to Rostock with the timetable change.
+Furthermore, Lüneburg station is now served hourly.